Partners

 Host an intern this summer.

 Engage Chicago is an eight-week summer field study program run by Northwestern University’s Center for Civic Engagement and Chicago Field Studies.
 Engage Chicago gives bright undergraduates a chance to earn academic credit as they live, work, and serve together in Chicago – all while learning from the city’s rich history and culture of civic engagement.
-Learn more about the program here.
+Learn more about the program here

-Engage Chicago internships begin at 1 p.m. on Monday, June 23, 2025 and conclude at 12 noon on Friday, August 15, 2025.
+Engage Chicago internships begin at 1 p.m. on Monday, June 22, 2026 and conclude at 5 p.m. on Wednesday, August 12, 2026.

 During Engage Chicago, students have Mondays, Wednesdays, and Fridays available for internship work, and are expected to work 20-24 hours/week at their internship site.
 Students have class and academic seminars on Tuesday afternoons and Thursdays (on a rotating schedule) and are unable to work during those commitments.